trodicaro/rust_compiler/README.md

 Real-time Chat
 --------------

 The course uses Zoom chat and Github discussions.
-Github discussions is a better option for topics involving code examples.
+[Github discussions](https://github.com/dabeaz-course/rust_2024_06/discussions) is a better option for topics involving code examples.

+I would also encourage you to make a brief introduction on [here](https://github.com/dabeaz-course/rust_2024_06/discussions/1).

 Zoom Meeting Link
 -----------------